Mobile app development

 What To Do Before Creating Mobile App Wireframes [Processes Involved in Pre-Wireframing]

-You hop into the wireframing stage once you have a clear understanding of the timeline of an app .
+You hop into the wireframing stage once you have a clear understanding of the timeline of your app idea.
 To align with user needs and business goals, you need to follow the pre-wireframing stages that set the foundation for a successful mobile app.

 Here’s how you can start: